 Educational price for U.S. and Canada:

-Public Performance Rights: Purchase of this DVD includes public performance rights which allow educational institutions to exhibit the film to groups of 50 or fewer individuals where admission is not charged.
-The term of the public performance license is for the life of the DVD.
+Public Performance Rights: Purchase of the media format includes public performance rights which allow educational institutions to exhibit the film to groups of 50 or fewer individuals where admission is not charged.
+The term of the public performance license is for the life of the media format.

 please contact us if you intend to charge admission, expect an audience over 50, or publicly advertise the screening.

 “Rouane Itani’s short documentary, Madame Parliamentarian gives us some excellent insights into the Lebanese political system especially as it concerns the status of women in politics.”